8 Surprising Sleep Health Benefits That Will Make You Want to Sleep

 Nurturing Healthy Sleep Habits in Children and Adolescents

 Children and adolescents require sufficient quality sleep for healthy growth and development.
-Encouraging healthy sleep habits from an early age can lead to a lifetime of better sleep and improved health, even if the benefits aren’t all that appealing to children.
+Teaching kids good sleep habits early on can help them sleep better their whole lives.
+This can lead to better health, even if kids don’t always think sleeping well is fun or interesting.

 Here are some tips for encouraging healthy sleep habits: